Regret-Free Reinforcement Learning for LTL Specifications: Graph Identification

 \section{Graph Identification}

-In order to propose a regret-free controller synthesis method, we need to know the underlying MECs.
-In this section, we show how to use the knowledge of minimum transition probability $\pmin\in \reals^{>0}$ of a given MDP $\M$ in order to identify the underlying graph of the MDP which is valid with a desired confidence.
-By the following lemma, we can determine the number of samples needed in order to ensure whether a transition exists or not. \begin{lemma}\cite{Chaudhuri:2023} For any state-action pair $(s,a)\in S\times A$, let $\hat T_n(s'\mid s,a)$ denote the empirical transition probability estimation for the transition probability $T(s'\mid s,a)$ after sampling $(s,a)$ for $n$ times.
-Given a positive lower bound over the minimum transition probability $\pmin\in(0,1)$ and a confidence parameter $\delta\in(0,1)$, we have $(s,a,s')\notin E$ with confidence $1-\delta$ if $\hat T_{n^\ast}(s'\mid s,a)=0$, for
+In this section, we show how to leverage the knowledge of the minimum transition probability $\pmin \in (0,1)$ of a given MDP $\M$ to identify its underlying graph with a desired level of confidence.
+The following lemma provides a bound on the minimum number of samples required to verify the existence of a specific transition in $\M$. \begin{lemma}\cite{Chaudhuri:2023} For any transition $(s,a,s')\in S\times A\times S$, let $\hat F_n(s'| s,a)$ denote the empirical estimation of transition probability--associated with the actual transition probability $T(s'| s,a)$--after observing $(s,a)$ for $n$ times.
+Given a positive lower bound over the minimum transition probability $\pmin\in(0,1)$ and a confidence parameter $\delta\in(0,1)$, we have $(s,a,s')\notin E$ with confidence at least $(1-\delta/2)$ if $\hat F_{n^\ast}(s'| s,a)=0$, for